-The Crime Analyst (Program Evaluation Researcher) planed and conducted program evaluation research to determine if department programs were achieving intended outcomes and researched best practices for future programming.
+The Crime Analyst (Program Evaluation Researcher) planned and conducted program evaluation research to determine if department programs were achieving intended outcomes and researched best practices for future programming.
 Work included designing research methods and statistical analysis to assess program needs, theory, processes, efficiency, outcomes, and impacts.
 This individual measured and interpreted empirical data, drew evidence-based conclusions, and made informed recommendations aimed at maintaining or improving program design and/or administration.
 In addition, this individual was responsible for preparing and disseminating research proposals and reports, grant compliance reports, and other related memoranda as necessary.
 They collaborated with and presented findings/recommendations to a variety of program stakeholders both internal and external to the department to help achieve organizational goals related to program outcomes.

 Funds used to pay for salary and benefit costs for a Crime Analyst.
 Additionally, funds used to pay the annual license fee for IBM Statistical Package for Social Services (SPSS) software and training.
+Also, the spreadsheet above would not allow the data entry into the data cells for Salaries & Benefits or Services & Supplies; therefore, they were entered under "Other Expenditures" as this section worked in the spreadsheet.